OPEC Daily Basket Price Announced For Monday - UrduPoint

 OPEC Daily Basket Price Announced For Monday

-VIENNA, (UrduPoint / Pakistan Point News / WAM - 24th Sep, 2019) The price of OPEC basket of fourteen crudes stood at US$64.51 a barrel on Monday, 23rd September, compared with US$65.30 the previous Friday, according to OPEC Secretariat calculations.
+VIENNA, (UrduPoint / Pakistan Point News / WAM - 01st Oct, 2019) The price of OPEC basket of fourteen crudes stood at US$61.09 a barrel on Monday, 30th September, compared with US$62.51 the previous Friday, according to OPEC Secretariat calculations.

-The fourteen crudes, from separate OPEC member countries, include a mix of blends and light and heavy crudes, including the UAE’s Murban.
+The OPEC Reference Basket of Crudes is made up of the following: Saharan Blend (Algeria), Girassol (Angola), Djeno (Congo), Oriente (Ecuador), Zafiro (Equatorial Guinea), Rabi Light (Gabon), Iran Heavy (Iran), Basra Light (Iraq), Kuwait Export (Kuwait), Es Sider (Libya), Bonny Light (Nigeria), Arab Light (Saudi Arabia), Murban (UAE) and Merey (Venezuela).